sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 ##  Adding Your Email Versions
-Enter the different versions of your email where you would normally edit that piece of content in you email campaign.
+Enter the different versions of your email where you would normally edit that piece of content in your Single Send.

 - **Subject Line Testing**